E Company, 506th Infantry Regiment: Occupation duties

-Toward the end of the war, E Company was assigned to occupation duty in Berchtesgaden, Germany, home to Adolf Hitler's Berghof house.
+Toward the end of the war, E Company was assigned to occupation duty in Berchtesgaden, Germany, home to Adolf Hitler's Berghof residence.
+Easy Company entered weeks of 'luxury occupation' in the Bavarian Alps after capturing Berchtesgaden.
+After weeks of subsisting on barely anything at Bastogne, the area Easy Company was stationed in became a 'souvenir-laden' paradise with units famously 'liberating' wine cellars and high-command transport vehicles, including Hitler's and Göring's staff cars.
+While troops enjoyed relaxing activities such as fishing in the King River and touring the elaborate tunnel systems, parades were still held, and the Company trained as if it still might be deployed to the Pacific to invade Japan.
 After that, the company was sent to Austria for further occupation duty.
 The company mostly attended to various patrols, awaiting the end of the war.